 The full recipe with measurements is in the recipe card below.

-Step 2: Add the coriander powder, ginger powder, red chili powder, cumin, turmeric, fennel, and salt; stir to combine.
+Step 2: Stir in the coriander powder, ginger powder, red chili powder, ground cumin, turmeric powder, ground fennel, and salt.

-Step 4: Bring the pot to a boil, then reduce the heat to low.
+Step 4: Bring the mixture to a boil, then reduce the heat to low.
 Cover and cook for 4 hours.

 Expert Tips

-• Setting aside at least four hours to slow-cook the beef on the stovetop is essential for good nihari and for the shank meat to become tender.
+- Set aside at least four hours to slow-cook the beef on the stovetop; the lengthy cooking time is essential for the beef shank meat to soften and become tender.

-• I keep my recipe gluten-free out of personal preference, but if you enjoy a thicker authentic nihari, toast 1 cup of atta flour (whole wheat flour or Durum flour) in a skillet.
-You can also use chickpea flour.
-Combine the toasted flour mixture with 1 cup of warm water and slowly add it to the pot after the meat has finished cooking to thicken the masala and give it a nice brown color.
-You should not add it all at once.
-Instead, stir in a little at a time until you get the consistency and flavor you desire.
+- This recipe is gluten-free out of personal preference, but if you enjoy a thicker authentic nihari, toast 1 cup of atta flour (whole wheat flour or Durum flour) in a skillet.
+You can also use chickpea flour (besan).
+Combine the toasted flour mixture with 1 cup of warm water and slowly add it to the pot after the meat finishes cooking to thicken the masala, giving it a signature brown color.
+Be careful not to add it all at once.
+Instead, add a little at a time until you get the consistency you prefer.

 Serving Suggestions